 I wish I knew how to discover local bands.
 There are a few that play at bars but I’m not old enough to get in.
-I do hear that Beatles used to be a local band popular in Liverpool before they made it big.posted about 5 years ago
+I do hear that Beatles used to be a local band popular in Liverpool before they made it big.posted over 5 years ago

 Make Her Feel Welcome with Chic Points